PrincessPi3/Precision-Timekeeping-Fuckery/DOCS.md

 `services.sh` runs an operation on all of the relevant services
 * usage: `bash services.sh [start|status|stop|restart|reload|enable|disable]`
 `show_running_configs.sh` shows the current config files, one by one

+## Files
+`status.txt` this shows the progress of an ongoing install, it is automatically created at the start and deleted at the end